bagustris/bagustris/README.md

 - 🌱 I’m currently also learning and teaching on those subjects 🔭 -->

 I am currently learning, teaching, and researching speech/sound processing.
 Below are my repositories; most of them were made to accompany my research papers.
 Feel free to open issues and make pull requests.
 I will be happy if you wanna collaborate with me, in all areas.
-Reach me by email.
+Please reach out to me by email.